Every year, CCS write to UK residents to tell them they owe money and must pay or face legal action.

 Are CCS Collect legitimate?

-Established in 1975, CCS Collect has spent many years working towards being a legit company that works appropriately with their clients.
-Their agency is based in Thornton Heath in Surrey and is fully UK based.
+Established in 1975, CCS Collect Debt Collectors has spent many years working towards being a legit company that works appropriately with their clients.
+Their agency is based in Thornton Heath in Surrey and is fully UK regulated.

 Does CCS Collect Buy Debt?